tthorntone/AdNauseam-Wiki/How-to-whitelist-a-web-site.md

 All whitelist directives are matched against the URL address of web pages.

-As of version 0.8.2.0, the whitelist directive syntax is split into two classes:
+As of version 0.8.2.0, the whitelist directive syntax is split into three classes:
 - Plain
 - Complex
+- Comment

 Plain syntax is when using only hostname label(s), which means only the hostname portion of a URL will be taken into account.
 With plain syntax, the matching is performed by comparing the right-most portion of the page hostname with the whitelist directive.
 Wildcards are not allowed when using plain syntax.

 Complex syntax occurs if and only if at least one `/` appears in a whitelist directive.
 Optionally, wildcard `*` can be used with complex directives for more flexibility.

+A comment is a line prefixed with `#`.
+Comments are ignored by µBlock.

 If no `/` appears in a whitelist directive, and if the directive contains characters which are not allowed for plain hostname, then the whitelist directive will be commented out and ignored by µBlock.